JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

     julia> eps(0.0)
     4.94065645841246544e-324

-As you can see, the distance to the next largest representable floating-point value is smaller for smaller values and larger for larger values.
+As you can see, the distance to the next larger representable floating-point value is smaller for smaller values and larger for larger values.
 In other words, the representable floating-point numbers are densest in the real number line near zero, and grow sparser